BigData, lightning-fast / The road from SQL to BigData

 - If not, what are the alternatives and how can one select from the many solutions on the market?

-- How can you develop product specifications for a custom(/customised) software solution?
+- How can you develop product specifications for a custom(/customized) software solution?

 - With whom and how can you develop the software product?